 Strategy #1: The Backboard

 I call this strategy the backboard because that is essentially what Zach Hyman turns himself into.
 Hyman is a righty, so he employs this strategy primarily when the puck is on the right half-wall.
 He positions himself on the weak-side post, puts his skates close together with the left one almost touching the post, and places his stick down on the ice.
 Hyman doesn’t just score on backdoor passes in this position.
 A lot of the time, the player on the half-wall will shoot it off Hyman’s skate, shin pads, or upper-body.
-What is important is that Hyman angles both his body and stick in such a way that any puck that hits him will go in, and the nature of the play is such that a goalie has no chance of getting there in time.
-Below are a few examples of Hyman employing the backboard strategy.
+What is important is that Hyman angles both his body and stick in such a way that any puck that hits him will go into the net, and the nature of the play is such that a goalie has no chance of making the save in time.

 Strategy #2: Backdoor Fan-Out